MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Outputs</b> </summary>prediction of compartments dynamics under different scenarios</details>

-<details><summary> <b>How intervention strategies are modelled</b> </summary>working and lockdown subpopulations; lockdown modeled by the reduction of the working population and the reduction of the transmission rate</details>
+<details><summary> <b>How intervention strategies are modelled</b> </summary>susceptible divided into working and lockdown subpopulations; lockdown modeled by the reduction of the working population (teleworking) and the reduction of the transmission rate for lockdown population</details>

 <details><summary> <b>Problem Formulation</b> </summary>numerical scheme</details>